scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 individuals, increasing thus the possibility of obtaining false negatives and decreasing the reliability of the results.
-The software PyHRF :cite:`Vincent:2014` was developed to overcome the above limitation by analyzing fMRI data using a joint detection-estimation (JDE) approach.
+The software PyHRF :cite:`Vincent:2014` was developed to overcome the above limitation by analyzing fMRI data using a Joint Detection-Estimation (JDE) approach.

 .. [#] SPM official website: http://www.fil.ion.ucl.ac.uk/spm/software/